madelinebirch/Phase-4-Project/README.md

 - *Use and refine the tuned KNNWithMeans (KNN2) model,* experimenting with different values for parameters like 'k,' 'min_support,' and 'shrinkage' to optimize configuration.

-    - *Advantages of this model*:
-        - Its interpretability and adaptability to changing user preferences make it well-suited for smaller datasets.
-        - Unlike matrix factorization, which excels at handling sparse data and imputing missing values, KNNWithMeans provides transparency in recommendations, facilitating a clearer understanding of the underlying basis.
-        - Particularly beneficial for smaller datasets, KNNWithMeans simplifies implementation by avoiding the complex training processes associated with matrix factorization, offering a practical and effective choice for scenarios prioritizing interpretability and adaptability to evolving preferences.

-    - *Disadvantages of this model:*
-        - This model can be computationally expensive, especially as the dataset grows.
-        - This model may also struggle with the cold start problem for new users or items with limited interaction history.

 - *To address the cold start problem*, we suggest a content-based or hybrid approach to provide content based recs for users with limited interaction.
 By combining content-based recommendations with k-NN with Means, you can provide meaningful suggestions even when there is insufficient interaction data.